Denny Sanford Premier Center: Events

 The first concert, Joan Jett and the Blackhearts and Starship featuring Mickey Thomas was held on September 24, 2014.
 On October 3, 2014, Jason Aldean and Florida Georgia Line performed with Tyler Farr.

 Slipknot, along with guests Korn and opening band King 810, performed as part of the "Prepare for Hell" tour on November 9, 2014.
 Eric Church and Dwight Yoakam performed at the venue on December 6, 2014 as part of The Outsiders World Tour.

-The Premier Center hosts the Summit League men's and women's basketball tournaments every year in March.
+The PREMIER Center hosts the Summit League men's and women's basketball tournaments every year in March.
 The winners receive automatic berths in the NCAA Division I men's and women's tournaments.
+In 2024, the Men's and Women's Championships set a tournament record with more 73,000 attending the tournament.
+The women's tournament broke their attendance record as well with over 36,000 people attending their games.
+The attendance of 36,504 ranked 4th in the country for a women's conference tournament behind only the Big Ten, ACC, and SEC.

-The arena also hosts the Sioux Falls Stampede of the United States Hockey League and the Sioux Falls Storm of the Indoor Football League.
+The arena also hosts the Sioux Falls Stampede of the United States Hockey League and up until October 30, 2024 it also hosted the Sioux Falls Storm of the Indoor Football League (currently dormant due to leasing dispute with The PREMIER Center).

+In 2016, the PREMIER Center hosted a regional for the NCAA Women's DI Basketball Tournament.
+Syracuse defeated Tennessee in the regional final to advance to the Final Four held in Indianapolis.

 From 2015 to 2017, the Professional Bull Riders (PBR) association hosted an annual Built Ford Tough Series event.
-Since 2017 the PBR has hosted an Unleash the Beast Series event at the Premier Center, known as the First Premier Bank/Premier Bankcard Invitational.
+Since 2017 the PBR has hosted an Unleash the Beast Series event at the PREMIER Center, known as the First PREMIER Bank/PREMIER Bankcard Invitational.